Eclipse Comics: Eclipse International

 Attempting to diversify, in 1988 the company created a new division, Eclipse International, to publish material from overseas.
 One source was Japan, where manga was produced in prodigious amounts; the success of imported anime such as Robotech and Voltron had shown a large potential market for such subject matter.
-A deal was struck with Shogakukan's subsidiary Viz Communication for some of their titles, which were translated and modified for the American market by Toren Smith's Studio Proteus.
+A deal was struck with Shogakukan's subsidiary Viz Communications for some of their titles, which were translated and modified for the American market by Toren Smith's Studio Proteus.
 The first titles were Area 88, Kamui and Mai, the Psychic Girl.
 These were successful and were followed by other similar titles, including Appleseed.
 However, before Eclipse could publish the heavily advertised Lum * Urusei Yatsura, the title was halted due to "circumstances beyond [either party]'s control".
 In November 1988 Viz chose not to renew their contract with Eclipse, instead setting up their own American publishing wing.
 Eclipse continued to work with Studio Proteus on other manga imports, including Dominion, What's Michael?, and The Lost Continent.
 The company also commissioned Adam Warren to create an English-language version of Dirty Pair.

 Alongside this, it partnered with the British independent publisher Acme Press to distribute their comics in the American market.
 Highlights from the relationship included Power Comics, a four-issue superhero title with art by Dave Gibbons and Brian Bolland; Aces, a five-issue black-and-white anthology of serialized Jazz Age genre stories which were originally published in Europe; licensed James Bond material in the form of the official adaptation of latest film Licence to Kill and the three issue mini-series James Bond: Permission to Die — the first James Bond comic book storyline not adapted from a previous work — both featuring art from Mike Grell; mini-series Steed and Mrs. Peel (based on television show The Avengers but renamed to avoid confusion with the highly prominent Marvel Comics series of that name) by Grant Morrison and Ian Gibson; and Eddie Campbell's The Complete Alec.
 The collection won the 1991 UK Comic Art Award for Best Graphic Novel Collection.
 The deal ended in 1992.